 “Okay, okay, sheesh, I won’t do it ever again.”

-His classmates giggled.
-Each of their eyes were focused on the now perspiring lad sitting in the back corner of the classroom.
+Vincent’s classmates giggled.
+They each turned to face the now perspiring lad sitting in the back corner of the classroom.

 “You’re still gonna help me, right?”
 Vincent asked, remembering to whisper this time.

-“Well,” the ghost explained with a smug smile, “I wanted to teach you a lesson about cheating and relying on others rather than yourself for answers.”
+The ghost flashed a smug grin.
+“I wanted to teach you a lesson about cheating.”

-After a short pause, the ghost continued.
-“No, not really.”
-The grin evaporated from her face.
-“History was never my strongest subject so I was just guessing.
+After a short pause, the grin disappeared and she confessed.
+“No, not really.
+I was just guessing.
+I’m afraid I don’t know much about history.
 Still, it serves you right for cheating.”